HSBNE-Archive/Policy/Rules/Rules.md

 9.  #### Admission and rejection of new members

-    1. The management committee may consider an application for membership at the next committee meeting held after it receives—
+    1. The management committee may consider an application for membership at the next committee meeting held after it receives -

         1.  the application for membership; and
         2.  the appropriate membership fee for the application.